AlishaZiaShetty/AutomationExcercise/readme.md

 Framework structure:
 Project is a maven project.

+src/main/java	   --> Base.java  --> Has the driver & properties details

 src/main/java      --> com.qa.pages --> Has the page objects

 LandingPage        --> Has the objects for the landing page of the web portal